LBCrion/sfwbar/doc/sfwbar.rst

           indicates that the program should only update the variables from this file when file modification date/time changes.

-``Variables`` are extracted from a file using parsers, currently the following parsers are supported:
+``Variables`` are extracted from sources using parsers, currently the following parsers are supported:

 Grab([Aggregator])